About Save Democracy in America

 In his youth Dan was a dedicated rock climber.
 He has climbed El Capitan three times, and he excelled in the practice of free soloing – climbing without a safety rope.
 Dan doesn’t scare easy, which is a good thing, as it will take determination for us to reclaim our democracy and fix our broken politics.

 Before launching Save Democracy in America, Dan McMillan was a Democrat.
-He supported Elizabeth Warren in the 2020 primary, because Warren at least talked about the problem of money in politics, although she never offered a solution.
 After founding our organization, Dan changed his voter registration from Democrat to Independent, and will not support any candidate, or any policy other than Democracy Dollars, until our victory is won.
-For this reason, Dan did not vote in 2020.
-Dan also did not vote in 2016 because he was disgusted by Hillary Clinton’s lack of respect for the voters, as seen in her “basket of deplorables” remarks about Donald Trump’s supporters.

-Help Dan break the tyranny of big money in politics, and make our government work for all Americans.
-Please donate at least $5, and visit the How You Can Help page to see other ways you can support our crusade.
+Help Dan break the tyranny of big money in politics and make our government work for all Americans.
+Please donate at least $5 and visit the How You Can Help page to see other ways you can support our campaign.

 Contact us: firstname.lastname@example.org